 In a valorous episode of the incredibly insightful video series ScreenPrism, narrators Debra Minoff and Susannah McCullough talk about how the character of Captain America (Cap), as portrayed by Chris Evans, embodies the spirit of the country’s best self by sticking close to his unbending moral code.

-As the character evolves on film from an anachronism who came from a gentler time to a staunch individualist unyielding to authority, yet his staunch distrust of government that allows one man to stand above the rest has been with Cap throughout his life.
+As the character evolves on film from an anachronism who came from a gentler time to a staunch individualist unyielding to authority, his staunch distrust of government allows him to stand above the rest.
+This admirable patriotic stoicism has been with Cap throughout his various lives.

 What becomes so interesting about Cap is the way he brings this traditional ‘good versus bad’ guys mentality into the 21st century.
 He can’t shake values his wartime experiences have instilled in him, a strict view of right and wrong a commitment to fighting evil and a wariness of any person amassing too much power…He affirms that dissent can be patriotic serving your country means different things in different times sometimes it’s falling in line and other times it’s challenging tyranny…